Planning your Trip

 - The British embassy in your destination

-Also make sure you provide someone back home with the number of your hotel or villa so they can get in touch with you if something happens to your mobile phone.
+Also make sure you provide someone back home with the number of your hotel or villa so they can get in touch with you if they can’t reach you via mobile phone.

 Know What NOT to Pack

-Make sure any liquids are kept in containers of no more than 100 ml maximum, and don't carry too many containers because they should all fit into one small plastic bag.
+Make sure any liquids are kept in containers of no more than 100ml maximum, and that they can all fit into a small 20cm x 20cm clear plastic bag.
 Exceptions are usually made if you are taking food or milk for your baby, but you may be asked to taste it.

 If you are taking any medicines, make sure the security staff know about these.
 You may require a doctor’s authorisation for some medications and prescriptions.

-Then there are all the things that you must not include in your carry-on luggage because they are considered dangerous, like explosives and sharp items.
-For a full list, see the Civil Aviation Authority website.
+Then there are all the things that you must not include in your carry-on luggage because they are considered dangerous

 Don’t Miss Your Flight!